Service Discovery in Spring Boot with Code Examples

 1. Eureka Server Setup:

-- Create a Spring Boot application with the
+- Create a Spring Boot application with the spring-cloud-starter-netflix-eureka-serverdependency.

-dependency. - Configure the server's port and cluster settings.
+- Configure the server's port and cluster settings.

 2. Eureka Client Setup:

-- In your microservice application, add the
+- In your microservice application, add the spring-cloud-starter-netflix-eureka-clientdependency.

-dependency. - Configure the client's registration information and Eureka server's URL.
+- Configure the client's registration information and Eureka server's URL.

 3. Code Example:

-Eureka Server (application.yml
+Eureka Server (application.yml):

 server: